Issued: 27 May 2020 – 10:00hrs

 Coronavirus (COVID-19) Guidance

-You can also refer to https:// www.gov.uk/foreign-travel-advice > for information on your destination or by visiting the consumer advice issued by ABTA - https://www.abta.com/news/coronavirus-outbreak
+If you would like further information, you can refer to https:// www.gov.uk/foreign-travel-advice > for information on your destination or by visit the consumer advice issued by ABTA - https://www.abta.com/news/coronavirus-outbreak

 Q: What happens if my travel plans are affected?

 A: If the Foreign & Commonwealth Office advises against travel to a destination and your holiday arrangements have been affected, we will get in touch and advise you of the options open to you.
 Travellers are advised to read the Foreign & Commonwealth Office travel advice for the country they are travelling to, which includes a link through to the National Travel Health Network and Centre (NaTHNaC) TravelHealthPro website that provides specific travel health advice for countries.

 Q: What are the options if we're advised we can't travel

 A: If you've booked a package holiday with us, then you are protected under the Package Travel Regulations.
 If you have made your own arrangements, such as flights, car hire or airport parking, with a company other than James Villas, then you will need to speak to the service provider / airline you made the booking with.
 They will have their own policy in regard to how they manage these claims.

 Q: I've booked Villa Only with James Villa Holidays.
 Am I protected?

 A: Customers who have booked accommodation only with us are not protected by the Package Travel Regulations.
 If the travel advice changes for the destination you are travelling to and your planned arrangements can no longer go ahead, we will look at the options available to you.
 Where the FCO have not imposed restrictions on travel but local authorities have advised of local screening measures, you should contact your Travel Insurance provider to discuss your options.

 Q: My balance is due for my summer holiday.
 Do I have to pay this?